Hybrid & Electric Vehicles

 A self-charging or mild hybrid vehicle is one which can’t drive under electric power alone.
 Instead, the battery is used to assist the engine resulting in greater fuel efficiency.
 During deceleration or coasting, wasted power is harvested and then used to recharge the battery.

 One of the advantages of self-charging hybrids is the light and compact size of the battery which means there is no reduction in interior space or in the agility of the vehicle.
 In addition, self-charging hybrids do not need to be plugged into an electric source as the battery recharging takes place while the car is on the move.

-By the end of 2020 all vehicles in the Suzuki range will have self-charging hybrid engines.
+All vehicles in the Suzuki range now have self-charging hybrid engines.
 Please refer to the image and video below for more information about the Suzuki self-charging hybrid engine.